nhorton06/DBDPrediction/README.md

 **Important Notes for Render Deployment:**

-- Models train on every deployment/startup (2-5 minutes)
+- Models only retrain when the data file (`DBDData.csv`) has changed (detected via file hash comparison)
+- If data is unchanged, startup is fast (~30 seconds) as training is skipped
+- If data has changed, training takes 5-7 minutes on first startup or after data updates
-- Health check start period is set to 300 seconds (5 minutes) to allow for training
+- Health check start period is set to 300 seconds (5 minutes) to allow for training when needed
 - Ensure your Render plan has sufficient resources for model training
 - The `DBDData.csv` file is included in the Docker image, but you can override it via environment variables or file mounts
-- **Cold Start Warning**: After being inactive for a while, the service may take upwards of 10 minutes to start up: 2-3 minutes for the service to start up, then another 5-7 minutes for model training
+- **Cold Start Warning**: After being inactive for a while, if data has changed, the service may take upwards of 10 minutes to start up: 2-3 minutes for the service to start up, then another 5-7 minutes for model training.
+If data is unchanged, startup is much faster (~30 seconds).

 ## 4) Design Decisions

 ### Why This Concept?

 **Docker**: Essential for ensuring consistent deployment across different environments.
-The container includes all dependencies (PyTorch, Flask, scikit-learn) and eliminates "works on my machine" issues.
-The container automatically trains the model on startup, ensuring it's always up-to-date with the latest data.
+My container includes all dependencies (PyTorch, Flask, scikit-learn, etc.) and gets rid of the "works on my machine" issues.
+The container automatically checks for the data file having changed or remained the same, and only retrains the neural network models when necessary (data updated), ensuring faster startup times while keeping models up-to-date.

-**Flask**: Chosen for its simplicity and lightweight nature.
-The application only needs basic routing and JSON handling, making Flask more appropriate than heavier frameworks like Django.
+**Flask**: The application only needs basic routing and JSON handling, making Flask appropriate for handling this front-end task.
 The REST API design allows for both web interface and programmatic access.
+It allows me to create a nice UI and UX for the project that has a coherent theme/scheme while being pretty easily usable.

 ### Tradeoffs

-**Performance vs. Model Size**:
+**Performance vs. Model Size/Cost**:
-- **Decision**: CPU-only PyTorch for smaller image size and faster builds
+- **Decision**: CPU-only PyTorch for smaller image size and faster builds, free tier of Render to host cloud webpage
-- **Tradeoff**: Smaller image size and faster builds, but no GPU acceleration
+- **Tradeoff**: Smaller image size and faster builds, but no GPU acceleration.
+Also makes loading web interface in the cloud take long time, especially because of use of free tier of Render
-- **Impact**: Build times are quick (~30 seconds), and inference is fast enough for web use (~5-10 ms per prediction)
+- **Impact**: Build times are a bit slower, and inference is fast enough for web use (~5-10 ms per prediction) once it's up and running

 **Dual Model Approach**:
 - **Decision**: Train two separate models (with/without bloodpoints) to allow users to choose